joshuaLeeT/javascript-prep-0223-code-solutions/prep-html-script-tag/prep-html-script-tag-quiz-notes.md

 - What tag is needed to load JavaScript scripts into an HTML document?

+A: script tag

 - How do you use a script tag to write JavaScript directly in the HTML document?

+A: within the html script documentation

 - How do you use a script tag to load an external JavaScript file?

+A: link the external file ex: script src="main.js" /script

 ## Notes